Cato the Elder

-He came from an ancient Plebeian family who were noted for their military service.
+He came from an ancient plebeian family who were noted for their military service.
 Like his forefathers, Cato was devoted to agriculture when not serving in the army.
-Having attracted the attention of Lucius Valerius Flaccus, he was brought to Rome and began to follow the cursus honorum: he was successively military tribune (214 BC), quaestor (204), aedile (199), praetor (198), consul (195) together with Flaccus, and censor (184).
+Having attracted the attention of Lucius Valerius Flaccus, he was brought to Rome.
+He was successively military tribune (214 BC), quaestor (204), aedile (199), praetor (198), consul (195) together with Flaccus, and censor (184).
 As praetor, he expelled usurers from Sardinia.
 As censor, he tried to save Rome's ancestral customs and combat Hellenistic influences.

 Biography

 Cato the Elder was born in the municipal town of Tusculum, like some generations of his ancestors.
 His father had earned a reputation as a brave soldier, and his great-grandfather had received a reward from the state for having had five horses killed under him in battle.
 However, the Tusculan Porcii had never obtained the privileges of the Roman magistracy.
 Cato the Elder, their famous descendant, at the beginning of his career in Rome, was regarded as a novus homo (new man), and the feeling of his unsatisfactory position, working along with the belief of his inherent superiority, aggravated and drove his ambition.
 Early in life, he so far exceeded the previous deeds of his predecessors that he is frequently spoken of not only as the leader, but as the founder of the Porcia gens.